Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-Using the same supply chain structure but with ten warehouses and a normal distribution, \citet{gijsbrechts2022can} applied and tuned the A3C algorithm for two different numerical experiments (taken from \citet{van1997neuro}).
+Using the same supply chain structure but with ten warehouses and a normal distribution, authors in \cite{Gijsbrechts2022} applied and tuned the A3C algorithm for two different numerical experiments.
 The authors restricted the action space by implementing a \textit{state-dependent} base-stock policy, and the results show that A3C can achieve performance comparable to state-of-the-art heuristics and approximate dynamic programming algorithms, despite its initial tuning remaining computationally intensive.

-A SCIM problem with a linear four-echelon supply chain is considered in \citet{hubbs2020or}, where different \textit{operations research methods} are compared with the PPO algorithm in two different environments, i.e., without and with backlog (in case of backlog, unsatisfied orders will be fulfilled at a subsequent time step, while a penalty cost is applied).
-Numerical experiments show that PPO outperform the base-stock policy in both environments.

-Finally, in the experimental scenario analyzed by \citet{alves2020deep}, a general four-echelon supply chain with two nodes per echelon is presented.
+Finally, in the experimental scenario analyzed by \cite{Alves2020}, a general four-echelon supply chain with two nodes per echelon is presented.
 The system state consists of product quantity currently available and in transit across the supply chain, plus \textit{future} customer demands.
 To deal with the optimization problem, the authors proposed the PPO algorithm, while a deterministic linear programming agent (i.e., considering a deterministic demand) is employed as a baseline.
 Results of numerical experiments show that PPO still achieves satisfactory results.